Kamille ‘Cupcake’ McKinney’s mother speaks for first time since her tragic death

 “I get through it [thanks to] God,” Thomas said.

-WATCH THE INTERVIEW WITH APRIL THOMAS BELOW:
+WATCH THE FULL INTERVIEW WITH APRIL THOMAS BELOW:

 LATEST POSTS